Phoenix Subdivision (Union Pacific Railroad)

 The Phoenix Subdivision is a railroad line in the U.S. state of Arizona owned by the Union Pacific Railroad.
 The southeast end of the line connects to the Gila Subdivision near Eloy, runs northeast to Phoenix, and becomes the Roll Industrial Lead, running southwest before reconnecting to the Gila Subdivision at Wellton.
 As of 2010, 80 mi of the line between Roll and Arlington are out of service and used for car storage.

 The railway is used by almost exclusively for freight movements, with about four trains per day as of May 2018.
 The McElhaney Cattle Company maintains trackage rights over the western 6 mi of the line, with traffic consisting of grain cars.

-On October 9th 1995, saboteurs intentionally derailed the Sunset Limited near the town of Palo Verde.
+On October 9, 1995, saboteurs intentionally derailed the Sunset Limited near the town of Palo Verde.
 The perpetrators have never been caught.

 Amtrak ran the Sunset Limited on the route until June 1996 when Union Pacific wanted to reduce upkeep costs on the west end of the line; passenger service was rerouted to Maricopa.
 The line is part of a system of proposed commuter rail lines in the Phoenix metropolitan area and could be reopened to support that.

 History

 The rail line between Wellton and Phoenix was built by the Southern Pacific Railroad, with passenger service commencing in 1928.
+The line was rerouted to the east in 1964; part of the old routing remains as the Chandler Industrial Lead.
 The line was downgraded to a branch line in 1997, as most traffic was rerouted via Maricopa.